alexfernandez/alexfernandez.github.io/2017/build-your-own-devops-infrastructure.md

 }
 ```

-This is one of the core principles of DevOps:
+This is another core principles of DevOps:

+> Be proactive and notify the team when something goes wrong.

-do not wait for someone to look over millions of logs,
+We do not want to wait for someone to crunch through millions of lines of logs.
-be proactive and notify the team that something went wrong.
 It is not hard to do:

 ```
-exports.error = function(message)
+exports.error = function(message) {
-{
 	console.error(message);
 	const subject = 'ERROR: ' + message;
 	const body = 'ERROR ERROR ERROR\n\n' + message + '\n\nPlease take a look';